More or less, the musings of a graduate of a Scottish university, born in New York, formerly resident in South Africa, and now living in London.

 The mace was commissioned in what truly was another time, almost another world.
 In 1964, Louise Claiborne-Armstrong commissioned the jewellers Shreve and Company of San Francisco to make a mace for the University of the South which incorporated a number of her most precious jewels.
 A perfect, blue/white four-carat diamond is set in the Cross which tops the Mace.
 The shaft was crafted of enamelled walnut while, excepting a gold band, the rest of the Mace is sold silver.

-What makes the Mace controversial in this day and age, as noted in the Journal-Constitution, is not the quality of its composites.
+What makes the Mace controversial in this day and age, as noted in the Journal-Constitution, is not the quality of its composition.
 Mrs. Claiborne-Armstrong donated the Mace to the University, dedicating it “To the Glory of God and In Loving Memory of General Nathan Bedford Forrest”.
-The General, an alumnus of that great institution, is more renowned for being the founder of another institution, infinitely less learned and more notorious: the Ku Klux Klan.
-[Correction, the General was not an alumnus of the University of the South, and was not the founder but instead the first Grand Wizard of the KKK].
-Despite ordering the Klan to disband in 1869 because he was unhappy with the descending course it was following, the Klan was twice revived and remnants of it continue to this day.
-Needless to say, it has left something of a blight on the General’s name (and rightly so!).
+The General is more renowned for being the first Grand Wizard of the Ku Klux Klan, an institution infinitely less learned and more notorious.
+Despite ordering the Klan to disband in 1869 because he was unhappy with the course it was following, the Klan was twice revived and remnants of it continue to this day.
+Needless to say, it has left something of a blight on the General’s name.
+Aside from the dedication to General, the display of the Confederate Battle Flag and elements from the Great Seal of the Confederacy have also caused offense.

 The University Mace was used in the Convocation ceremony beginning the academic year at Sewanee.
 The macebearer was, ex officio, the President of the Order of the Gownsmen.
 At the University of the South, honor students are accorded the right to wear a black gown.
 They corporately form the Order of the Gownsmen, and advise the student government and the administration on the running of the University.
 According to the University, the Mace was broken in 1997, and given its “controversial” nature the administration had little desire to have it repaired.